francoisllg/events-api/README.md

 ## Usage

-First you have the make the migrations
+First you have to the make the migrations

 ```php